Home Fire Prevention

 Car Seats Statement

 Warrenton Volunteer Fire Company does not install car seats.
-Please visit the Fauquier County Sheriff’s Office or Warrenton Police Department for installation.
+For installation assistance, please visit the Fauquier County Sheriff’s Office or Warrenton Police Department.